-How to Cook Grits on the Stovetop
+How to Cook Grits on the Stove

-- In a medium heavy saucepan bring 4 cups water and 1 teaspoon salt to boiling.
+- In a medium, heavy saucepan, bring 4 cups water and 1 teaspoon salt to boiling.

 - Slowly add 1 cup quick-cooking grits, stirring constantly with a wooden spoon.
 It is important to stir well as you add the grits so they don't clump.
 Cook and stir until the mixture boils.
 You should see bubbles rise and fall on the surface but not a full rolling boil.
-Be careful because the hot grits can splatter at this point.
+(Be careful because the hot grits can splatter at this point.)

 - Reduce the heat and simmer, stirring frequently, for 5 to 6 minutes or until the water is absorbed and the mixture is thick.
 If desired, stir in 2 tablespoons butter.
-Spoon grits into bowls and serve as cereal, or transfer to a serving bowl and serve as a side dish.
+Spoon grits into bowls and serve as cereal or transfer to a serving bowl and serve as a side dish.

-How to Cook Grits in a Slow Cooker
+How to Make Slow Cooker Grits

-- In a 3-1/2- to 4-quart slow cooker combine two 14.5-ounce cans reduced-sodium chicken broth or 3-2/3 cups water; 2-1/2 cups water; 1-1/2 cups regular grits; and 1/4 teaspoon salt.
-If desired, add 1/8 teaspoon ground black pepper.
+- In a 3½- to 4-quart slow cooker ($35, Bed Bath & Beyond) combine two 14.5-ounce cans reduced-sodium chicken broth or 3⅔ cups water; 2½ cups water; 1½ cups regular grits; and ¼ teaspoon salt.
+If desired, add ⅛ teaspoon ground black pepper.

 How to Bake Grits

-- Preheat the oven to 325 degrees F.
+- Preheat the oven to 325°F.

 - In a small bowl whisk 1 egg with a fork until lightly beaten.
-Gradually stir about 1/2 cup of the hot grits mixture into the egg.
+Gradually stir about ½ cup of the hot grits mixture into the egg.
 Return the egg mixture to the saucepan and stir to combine.

 - Remove the saucepan from the heat.
 Stir 1 cup shredded cheddar cheese; 1 green onion, sliced; and 1 tablespoon butter into the grits until the cheese and butter melt.